My guide to travel in Philadelpia

 1303 Dickinson St, Philadelphia, PA 19147

-This is an Italian restaurant where the waiters are opera singers and do live performances, what a cool way to have an evening meal.
+This is an Italian restaurant where the waiters are opera singers and do live performances, what a cool way to have an evening meal in Philadelphia I have not heard of restuarnats like this on my travels so this is definately a unique restaurant in Philadelphia.
 Every 20 minutes a bell rings and they burst into song.

 Bassetts Ice Cream Parlour